 I am very interested in care and treatment of entire family coping with chronic neurologic and neurosurgical conditions.
 I value close communication with patients and families.
 My role in neuropalliative care program is close follow-up of our patients and I strive to make sure our care is always patient and family-centered.

 Qualifications and experience

-- Neurology, Brain and Nervous System - Traumatic and Acquired Brain Injuries, Brain and Nervous System - Sleep Disorders, Brain and Nervous System - Deep Brain Stimulation, Brain and Nervous System - Parkinson's Disease, Brain and Nervous System - Brain Tumors, Brain and Nervous System, Brain and Nervous System - Alzheimer's Disease, Brain and Nervous System - Stroke, Brain and Nervous System - Neurovascular Conditions, Brain and Nervous System - Neuromuscular Diseases, Brain and Nervous System - Multiple Sclerosis, Brain and Nervous System - Epilepsy, Brain and Nervous System - Movement Disorders
+- Neurology, Hospice and Palliative Medicine, Brain and Nervous System - Traumatic and Acquired Brain Injuries, Brain and Nervous System - Sleep Disorders, Brain and Nervous System - Deep Brain Stimulation, Brain and Nervous System - Parkinson's Disease, Brain and Nervous System - Brain Tumors, Brain and Nervous System, Brain and Nervous System - Alzheimer's Disease, Brain and Nervous System - Stroke, Brain and Nervous System - Neurovascular Conditions, Brain and Nervous System - Neuromuscular Diseases, Brain and Nervous System - Multiple Sclerosis, Brain and Nervous System - Epilepsy, Brain and Nervous System - Movement Disorders

 - Languages spoken